mistymyto/apush/G.progressive_era.md

         - Lack of economic resources
     - Wrote for *La Crónica* and *El Progreso*
         - Fair treatment of Mexican-Americans, women's suffrage, & anti-discrimination policies in Texas

-- Women's Clubs
+### Women's Clubs

 - Began as a social outlet for middle-upper class women
 - Became a forum to discuss social and political issues
 - Passage of state laws that regulated:
     - Child labor
     - Inspection of working conditions
     - Regulation of food & drug industries and prohibition
 - Women's Trade Union League
 - National Association of Colored Women (NACW)
 - National American Woman Suffrage Association (NAWSA)
+    - Carrie Chapman Catt
+    - Tactics:
+        - Lobbying
+        - Marches
+        - Picketing/demonstrations
+        - Publishing editorials
+    - Excluded African American women at the national level
+- National Woman's Party, 1916
+    - Branched from NAWSA
+    - Alice Paul
+    - Focused on adding a suffrage amendment to the Constitution
+    - Tactics:
+        - Aggressive agitation
+        - Relentless lobbying, publicity stunts
+        - Civil disobedience and nonviolent confrontation

+### Silent Sentinels

+- Silent piketting of the White House organized by the NWP
+- Protect until the passage of a suffrage amendment
+- First group ever to protest in front of the White House
+- Jan 191 - Jun 25, 1919
+    - Silently stood outside the White House 6d/wk
+    - Many arrested including Alice Paul
+    - 19th Amendment was adopted on Aug 26, 1920